 Step #3.
 Be specific in what you need and how you will compensate.

-Tell them from the beginning just what you need them to do and how often you need them to do it.
+Tell your help from the beginning just what you need them to do and how often you need them to do it.
 The more specific you are from day one the less room there is for a misunderstanding of any kind.

 Go one step further and write it all down.
-This simple gesture will make things clear from the very beginning.
+This simple gesture will make things clear from the very beginning that you like to have a set routine in place for the comfort of your animals.
 This doesn’t mean you can’t change things later on, however.